DanielBoye/blockchain/insomnihack/README.md

 ```

 So we need to extract the 65-byte part for each part of the domain.
 Then from the transfer codes we got, we can concatenate them together and make a transfer code that will fit with the flag domain.

+The last step is to get the flag with sending a POST request to `/send-flag`